J535D165/datahugger/docs/reproducible.md

 If the user doesn't have datahugger installed on their device, it is required to install datahugger.
-Datahugger can be added to an existing Python installation file like `requirements.txt` of via documentation `pip install datahugger`.
+Datahugger can be added to an existing Python installation file like `requirements.txt` or via documentation `pip install datahugger`.

 ### Scenario 1: Standalone project setup